 The hike to the overlook of the ruins is about a mile, give or take, neither of us read the sign, but you can keep going up to the ruins themselves.
 I thought of it as a mini Mesa Verde, not that I know what that’s like, but maybe I’ll find out this summer!
 (I know now!)

 If you’re doing a southwest road trip, which everyone should do at least once, this is an easy trip from Moab and an even better stop if you take Highway 95 from Moab to Lake Powell or Capitol Reef.
 It’s a longer dive, but way more scenic, I’d highly recommend it.
 It only takes an hour or two to actually hike to the ruins themselves.
 Less if you just go to the overlook.
+It also makes a great day trip from Blanding and can be combined with a trip to Natural Bridges National Monument.

 - Be careful and don’t ruin the ruins.
 Don’t take things and definitely don’t vandalize.
 That’s just not cool.